Are student loansgetting you down?

 Determine whether you qualify for consolidation or refinancing

 If you recently graduated, do not have a job, or are thinking of changing jobs soon, we recommend keeping your existing federal loans until you stabilize your employment situation.
 Federal loans often have generous repayment options available.
-However, if you have good credit, a good job and secure financial situation, and you are seeking to eliminate your student loan debt as quickly as possible, we recommend examining refinancing or consolidation as a viable option.
+However, if you have good credit, a good job, and a secure financial situation, and you are seeking to eliminate your student loan debt as quickly as possible, we recommend examining refinancing or consolidation as a viable option.
 Learn the difference between refinancing and consolidation.

 Find a lender